How to Grow Radishes: The Complete Guide

 Many hardy radishes can be sown towards the end of summer to give an autumn or early winter harvest of roots.
 Sowing regular red, round or white-tipped radishes into containers is a great way to extend the season—by simply bringing pots under cover when the weather turns cold.

 Another option is to grow bigger winter or Asian varieties of radish, which naturally prefer cooler temperatures.
 The most popular is the daikon or Japanese mooli radish.
-Look out for Chinese and Korean varieties, too—all with a mild flavor ideal for salads but also great in soups and stews.
+Look out for Chinese and Korean varieties, too—all with a mild flavor that is ideal for salads but also great in soups and stews.
 Then there’s the stunning watermelon radish or the chunky, spicy Spanish Black radish, whose peppery tang holds up well in stir-fries.

 Winter radishes are leafier than their summer cousins.
 The spicy leaves may be used like spinach, wilted into hot dishes, or even whizzed up in a pesto.